 Autism Spectrum Disorder

 This three course certificate is designed for child care providers, paraprofessionals, classroom teachers, family members, and caregivers.
-These courses promote understanding of the Autism Spectrum Disorder (ASD) and provide practical strategies for supporting individuals with Autism Spectrum Disorder.
+These courses promote understanding of the Autism Spectrum Disorder (ASD) and provide practical strategies for supporting individuals on the Spectrum.
 Additionally, courses raise awareness on how to navigate the community services and supports to promote educational and social success for those with ASD across the lifespan.

 |Course #||Course Title||Credits|